 Becoming an Interpreter

-Information about Federal Court Interpreters can also be found by visiting www.uscourts.gov.
+Information about becoming a Federal Court Interpreter can be found by visiting www.uscourts.gov.
 Information on Judiciary Staff Travel Regulations, which traveling contract court interpreters are required to comply with, can be found here.
 For information on becoming a Federal Court Interpreter, you can also visit www.ncsc.org/fcice.